AstraZeneca/runnable/docs/getting_started/brief-concepts-input.md

   Is some callable/executable code.
   Python functions are default and fully [supported tasks](../../concepts/nodes/#task).

-  As with example, you can also use python lambda expressions with task type of python-lambda.
+  As shown in the example, you can also use python lambda expressions with task type of python-lambda.

   Or shell with a caveat that [any interactions](../brief-concepts-output/#interaction_in_code) with magnus or secret management within magnus is not possible.